kathool/kathool/README.md

 Discord - kathool

-Email - ntdaggett@gmail.com
+Email - ntdaggett@gmail.com or nick@kathool.xyz

-Twitter - @totallykathool
+Go to my [website](https://www.kathool.xyz) for for more